About NSTA

 Leadership in Science Education

-NSTA strongly supports using the National Science Education Standards (NSES) as the framework for implementing reform in science education.
-Essential elements of science education reform are aligning curriculum, instruction, and assessment with national, state, and local standards; implementing professional development based on district and state needs and objectives; and ensuring that the infrastructure needed to sustain the science program over time is firmly in place.
-NSTA believes that the only way to realize these goals is through the presence of strong leaders at the district and state levels.
+NSTA strongly supports using the Framework for K–12 Science Education (NRC 2012) for guiding reform in science education.
+Essential elements of science education reform include aligning curriculum, instruction, and assessment with national, state, and local standards; implementing professional learning based on district and state needs and objectives; and ensuring that the infrastructure needed to sustain the science program over time is firmly in place.
+NSTA asserts that the only way to realize these goals is through the presence of strong leaders at the district and state levels.

 Declarations